gmc-code/PC-app-development/docs/Anvil/christmas_jokes.rst

 Christmas Jokes
 ====================================================

-This app displays christmas themed jokes.
+| This app displays christmas themed jokes.
+| It uses a data table created by python using an uplink.

 .. image:: images/christmas_jokes/christmas_jokes.png
     :scale: 100%

 ----